jlink-workshop/scoreboard/docs/README.md

    Download the needed files (links below).<br/>
    The JAR file has to be in the same directory as the run script.

-   <a href="./run-app.bat">Download run-app.bat script</a>
+   <a href="./run-app.bat">Download run-app.bat script for Windows</a>

+   <a href="./run-app.sh">Download run-app.bat script for Mac and Linux</a>

    <a href="./scoreboard-console.jar" >Download java application</a>

-   Execute (e.g. double click on it) the run-app.bat script.
+   Execute the run-app.bat or run-app.sh script.
 This will start the java application.